grig23/primetime.en/help/release-notes/ptai-20x-release-notes.md

 ---
-title:  PTAI 20.9.2 release notes
+title:  PTAI 20.9.3 release notes
-description: PTAI 20.9.2 release notes describe what is new or changed, the resolved and known issues in Primetime Dynamic Ad Insertion in the year 2020.
+description: PTAI 20.9.3 release notes describe what is new or changed, the resolved and known issues in Primetime Dynamic Ad Insertion in the year 2020.
 ---

-# Primetime Dynamic Ad Insertion 20.9.2 Release Notes
+# Primetime Dynamic Ad Insertion 20.9.3 Release Notes

-Dynamic Ad Insertion 20.9.2 release notes describe what is new or changed, issues resolved and known issues in Primetime Dynamic Ad Insertion in the year 2020.
+Dynamic Ad Insertion 20.9.3 release notes describe what is new or changed, issues resolved and known issues in Primetime Dynamic Ad Insertion in the year 2020.

-## What's new in PTAI 20.9.2
+## What's new in PTAI 20.9.3

+**When:** Wednesday, September 30, 2020 at 3:30 AM to 6:30 AM Eastern Time

+**Changes**

+* Added Bootstrap API parameter `ptparallelstream`.
+This allows customers with players that request CMAF demuxed audio or video streams in parallel to ensure that ads in audio and video tracks are consistent.
+Set the parameter value to true to enable this feature or omit to disable.

+### Enhancements and fixes in previous release versions

+#### Version 20.9.2

 **When:** Tuesday, September 15, 2020 from 3:30 AM to 6:30 AM Eastern Time